Is it possible to overcome test anxiety?

 - Don't forget to eat and drink.
 Your brain needs fuel to function.
 Eat the day of the test and drink plenty of water.
 Avoid sugary drinks such as soda pop, which can cause your blood sugar to peak and then drop, or caffeinated beverages such as energy drinks or coffee, which can increase anxiety.

 - Get some exercise.
 Regular aerobic exercise, and exercising on exam day, can release tension.

 - Don't ignore a learning disability.
 Test anxiety may improve by addressing an underlying condition that interferes with the ability to learn, focus or concentrate — for example, attention-deficit/hyperactivity disorder (ADHD) or dyslexia.
-In many cases, a student diagnosed with a learning disability is entitled to assistance with test taking, such as extra time to complete a test or having questions read aloud.
+In many cases, a student diagnosed with a learning disability is entitled to assistance with test taking, such as extra time to complete a test, testing in a less distracting room or having questions read aloud.